tasteoftears/CIE-method-for-emperor-penguin-colony/README.md

-# 🐧 CIE-Based Extraction of Emperor Penguin Colonies from Sentinel-2 Imagery
+# 🐧 CIE-Based Identification of Emperor Penguin Colonies from Sentinel-2 Imagery

 **Distinguishing Emperor Penguin Colonies from Space: A Novel Method Using the CIE 1931 Chromaticity Diagram**

 A novel method using the Commission Internationale de l’Éclairage (CIE) chromaticity diagram to identify emperor penguin colonies in Antarctica from space.
 This approach provides a convenient, accurate, and innovative method to distinguish emperor penguin guano at a large scale.

+📄 The associated manuscript describing this method is currently under review.
+Citation details will be added here upon publication.

 ---